Pun-p/Customer-anlaysis-on-retail-industry/README.md

 These files show you the raw data and the final presentation which might be easy for you to get some ideas.

-Credit: Thank for raw data from Data Master program.

 Note: This project is allowed only private and non-commercial used only.

 Pun_Pitipat